-The home was built by Thomas Burt in 1820.
-The smaller, back portion of the house was the original dwelling, with the larger, statelier part of the home, added around 1840.
-The original owner, Henry F. Penfield, Esquire, practiced from a brick office that existed to the front of the property, where the larger part of the home sits today.
+The original dwelling on the property (the farmhouse), built by Thomas Burt in 1820, was part of a 13 acre fruit farm.
+The larger, statelier part of the home (the Inn) was added around 1880.
+The original owner, Henry F. Penfield, Esquire, practiced law out of a brick office building that existed to the front of the property, where the larger part of the home (the Inn) sits today.
 A fruit farm consisting of 14 acres were part of the original property.

-Sometime in the 1960s or 1970s, the home was converted to apartments, then later housed a real estate office before becoming a private residence again.
-In March, 2004 Guy and Jaynee Straw purchased the property to restore to its original grandeur as a Bed & Breakfast, currently known as Inn on the Main.
+Sometime in the 1970’s, the home housed a real estate office before becoming a private residence again.
+In March, 2004 Guy and Jaynee Straw purchased the property to restore to its original grandeur as a Bed & Breakfast, currently known as 1840 Inn on the Main.